 Pumpkin seeds, sunflower seeds, sesame seeds, poppy seeds, chia seeds--these are super seedy snack crackers!
 Vegan.
 Made with a base of rolled oats, these are a sturdy multi-seed cracker, delicious with soup and they make a perfect addition to a grazing appetizer board.

 These Super Seedy Snack Crackers are packed full of healthy seeds.
-They’re a sturdy cracker to enjoy on their own, with soup, or spread with cream cheese, goat cheese or even nut butters.
+Enjoy these sturdy multi-seed crackers on their own, with soup, or spread with cream cheese, goat cheese, or even nut butters.

 I discovered this recipe in Bon Appetit.
 I was skeptical at first, imagining it might result in crumbly crackers and scattered seeds.
 Not the case!
 These seedy snack crackers hold together beautifully and no, they don't taste like cardboard.
 They're remarkably yummy!